It takes its title from the duration of a tornado passing through an Oklahoma town — “13 Minutes.”

 Dr. Tammy and her husband Rick (Trace Adkins) are about to lose the family farm, unless they can lease a bunch of windmills for part of the land.
 Rick isn’t the most tolerant of the “No hablo inglés” cut-rate workers he exploits to keep the farm going.

 Neither realizes that their slacker son (Will Peltz) is gay.
-And when push comes to shove, Luke is as quick as his Dad to threaten to “call ICE” when his employee/lover (Davi Santos) gives him backtalk.
+But when push comes to shove, Luke is as quick as his Dad to threaten to “call ICE” when his employee/lover (Davi Santos) gives him backtalk.

 Thora Birch plays pregnant Maddy’s single mom, who endures sexual harassment at the car, truck and tractor repair shop just to keep a roof over their heads.